Scientists scuttle claims that 'Hobbit' fossil from Flores, Indonesia, is a new hominid

 The proposed new hominid species is based primarily on a specimen known as LB1 consisting of a diminutive adult skull and partial skeleton about three feet tall.
 Initially, H. floresiensis was claimed to be a dwarf derived from Homo erectus ("upright man"), a human ancestor that lived as far back as 1.8 million years ago.
 This seemed like an appealing explanation because islands are known to play tricks on the evolution of animals, sometimes causing them to shrink due to limited food supplies and the reduced presence of predators.

-But all mammals that have shrunk due to the constraints of an island's resources – or any other reasons, such as selective breeding – have done so within certain parameters: Body size can shrink considerably, but brain size always shrinks moderately.
+But all mammals that have shrunk due to the constraints of an island's resources or any other reasons, such as selective breeding have done so within certain parameters: Body size can shrink considerably, but brain size always shrinks moderately.
 At 400 cubic centimeters LB1's brain is simply too small to follow this universal law.
 In fact, for LB1 to be a dwarfed form of H. erectus, it would have to have been just one foot tall with a body weight of only four pounds to explain such a diminutive brain.
+"The tiny cranial capacity of LB1, which is smaller than in any other known hominid younger than 3.0 million years old, is demonstrably far too small to have been derived from Homo erectus by normal dwarfing," Dr. Martin says.

 Series of problems